JeremyGrosser/alire-index-msp430/README.md

 __Experimental__ MSP430 toolchain for the SPARK/Ada language using the Alire package manager.

-This index includes the following crates:
+This index includes the following crates for Linux x86_64.
+Windows and Mac are not supported.
  - gnat_msp430_elf
  - gprbuild